 By default, ADOMs are disabled.
 Enabling and configuring ADOMs can only be done by administrators with the Super\User profile.
-See Administrators on page 405.
+See Administrators on page 598.

-Non-FortiGate devices are automatically located in specific ADOMs for their device type.
+Non-FortiGate devices, except for FortiAnalyzer devices, are automatically located in specific ADOMs for their device type.
 They cannot be moved to other ADOMs.